-If you're lucky, you've read about magnesium or heard about it from a friend or health care professional.
+If you are lucky, you have read about magnesium or heard about it from a friend or health care professional.
 You can use magnesium salts in baths or take a magnesium citrate drink and you will notice, that your muscles can breathe easier.

 Animal studies have shown that a reduced exercise capacity can be an early sign of a magnesium deficiency.
 Endurance is restored after the administration of magnesium.

 Most human studies confirm that every form of exercise consumes magnesium.
-We lose it through sweat, consume it when we exercise and need additional magnesium to neutralize lactic acid.
+We lose it through sweat, consume it when we exercise and need additional magnesium to neutralise lactic acid.

 Magnesium is the most important nutrient for athletes who want to increase their performance, prevent the build-up of lactic acid and shorten the regeneration time.

-Most doctors and trainers don't know much about magnesium because it doesn't show up in blood tests.
+Most doctors and trainers don't know much about magnesium because it does not show up in blood tests.
 In order to determine a deficiency, you should look at the list of the magnesium deficiency triggers.
 After that, start taking a magnesium supplement and wait to see if your symptoms improve.

 When they see a doctor for their symptoms, they are usually prescribed a medication to reduce anxiety and depression.